 The guidelines on the waste container used were not really strict and this leads to the successful running of a business.
 Businesses started taking a nose dive on February 16, 2017, when the EPA released new guideline for Construction General Permit (CGP), these rules where stricter compared to what companies were used to.
 Undoubtedly the rules affected lots of businesses who make use of waste containers in offices and job sites.
 The new rules point out the crackdown on how containers should be prevented from precipitation that can result in stormwater pollution.
 This new rule has replaced the 2012 CGP.

 The new rules stipulated that waste container should be closed at all time, before and after use, at the end of every day.
 Business must make provision to replace or get a new container once the waste vessel lid is either missing or broken.
 In the meantime, a method of preventing the release of pollutants to the environment should be provided in curtailing pollution.
-Reasons for this strict rules is as a result of the continuous fight against pollution through stormwater runoff.
-The new EPA guideline has placed fines on companies and businesses who fail to adhere to the rules strictly.
+These strict rules are a result of the continuous fight against pollution through stormwater runoff.
+The new EPA guideline has fines on companies and businesses who fail to adhere to the rules strictly.
 An amount ranging from $2,500 to $25,000 per day, will be placed as fine on businesses who fail to stick to the new rule.

 What Causes Stormwater Runoff?